AccelerateNetworks/PagingServer/README.rst

         |                        |  |                        |
         +------------------------+  +------------------------+

+Diagram above depicts the case when call arrives from SIP network and PagingServer connects that instead of music to all speakers (default configuration is to use all outputs), after playing klaxon sound (if specified).

+Other misc points about this setup:

 * All links inside "JACK daemon" are configurable, with ones specified in the PagingServer config (see below) being managed (i.e. connected/disconnected) by it.

   Think of jackd as a `patch panel`_, where you have jack holes (ports), and can connect any of them to (any number of) others with jack-jack cables.

-  Diagram above depicts the case when call arrives from SIP network and PagingServer connects that instead of music to all speakers (default configuration is to use all outputs), after playing klaxon sound (if specified).

 * "dummy output" exists if/because JACK1 is started as ``jackd -d dummy``, each ALSA device (or whatever other output) then gets connected to it by separate